 In the following section, we’ll explain PIA’s torrenting strengths and weaknesses in detail.

-Torrenting copyrighted material is illegal in the US, and it is also one of the worst possible jurisdictions for a VPN.
-For torrenters, it means state authorities have the right to ask PIA to disclose user activity information if compelled to do so by copyright owners or copyright trolls.
+PIA is based in the United States, where torrenting copyrighted material is illegal, and it is also one of the worst possible jurisdictions for a VPN.
+For torrenters, this means that state authorities can compel PIA to disclose user activity information if requested by copyright owners or copyright trolls.

 A zero-logs policy is an important requirement for a VPN for P2P networking.
 Even some highly-secure VPNs are not recommended for torrenting due to the provider’s invasive logging policy.